Find information below about Ted’s four books:

 Love Refuses to Quit: Climate Change and Social Change in the 21st Century

 This book was written primarily in response to the passage of federal climate legislation in the House of Representatives in June of 2009 that was woefully weak.
-A good case can be made that it would be better to go back to the drawing boards and come up with a different kind of climate legislation than for something like this to be passed by the Senate and signed into law.
-And it’s very likely it will get even worse in the Senate.
+A good case could be made that it would have been better to go back to the drawing boards and come up with a different kind of climate legislation than for something like this to be passed by the Senate and signed into law.
+As it turned out, no climate legislation was ever brought to the floor in that session of Congress.

 Love Refuses to Quit is my personal response to this failure of vision and leadership on the part of the Democrats who control the White House and the U.S. Congress as well as, to be honest, most national environmental groups and the progressive movement generally.